ATI Rage: Alternate frame rendering on the RAGE Fury MAXX

 The Rage Fury MAXX board held dual Rage 128 Pro chips in an alternate frame rendering (AFR) configuration to allow a near-double increase in performance.
 As the name says, AFR renders each frame on an independent graphics processor.
 This board was meant to compete with the NVIDIA GeForce 256 and later the 3dfx Voodoo 5.
 While it was able to somewhat match 32 MB SDR GeForce 256 boards, the GeForce 256 cards with DDR memory still easily came out on top.
 Though there were few games that supported hardware transform, clipping, and lighting (T&L) at the time, the MAXX's lack of hardware T&L would put it at a disadvantage when such titles became more widespread.

 It was later discovered by ATI that Windows NT 5.x operating systems (Windows 2000, XP) did not support dual AGP GPUs in the way ATI had implemented them.
 NT put them both on the AGP bus and switched between them, and so the board could only operate as a single Rage 128 Pro with the performance of a Rage Fury card.
 The optimal OS for the Rage Fury MAXX is Windows 98/ME.
 Windows 95 and Mac OS were not supported.

-Rage 6 (now called Radeon)
+Rage 6 (now called "Radeon")

-The Rage 128 Pro graphics accelerator was the final revision of the Rage architecture and last use of the Rage brand.
-While the next iteration was initially code-named Rage 6, ATI decided to rename it Radeon (the name is still used by AMD until now, after acquiring ATI.)
+The Rage 128 Pro graphics accelerator was the final revision of the Rage architecture and the last use of the Rage brand name.
+While the next iteration was initially code-named as Rage 6, ATI decided to rename it Radeon for release.
+The name is still in use today by AMD after acquiring ATI in 2006 (and indeed after the ATI brand was phased out in 2010).

 Rage Mobility (laptops)

-Rage Mobility succeeded the Rage LT and Rage LT Pro Almost every version of Rage was used in mobile applications, but there were also some special versions of these chips which were optimized for this.
-They were ATI's first graphics solutions to carry the Mobility naming Such chips included:
+Rage Mobility succeeded the Rage LT and Rage LT Pro.
+Almost every version of Rage was used in mobile applications, but there were also some special versions of these chips which were optimized for this.
+They were ATI's first graphics solutions to carry the Mobility naming.
+Such chips included: